stylus/stylelint-stylus/docs/README.md

 - Finds the many wrong use of selector, declaration, at-rule and more using the rules of [stylelint].
 - Finds the violations in coding style for [Stylus].
 - Use the [fix option] to automatically fixes the many stylistic violations.
+- The Stylus-specific syntax can be disallowed and auto-fix.
+This will help you migrate to another CSS preprocessor.

 [fix option]: https://stylelint.io/user-guide/usage/options#fix